NomicFoundation/hardhat/docs/hardhat-network/README.md

   - Example: `console.log("Changing owner from %s to %s", currentOwner, newOwner)`
 - It works with any library: ethers.js, web3.js, waffle, truffle-contract, etc.
 - `console.log` is implemented in standard Solidity and then detected in Hardhat Network.
 This makes its compilation work with any other tools (like Remix, Waffle or Truffle).
-- `console.log` calls can run in other networks, like mainnet, kovan, ropsten, etc. They do nothing in those networks, but spend a minimal amount of gas.
+- `console.log` calls can run in other networks, like mainnet, kovan, ropsten, etc. They do nothing in those networks, but do spend a minimal amount of gas.

 ## Mainnet forking